aws-samples/sample-chatbot-lambda-snapstart/README.md

 ## Performance Considerations

 - **Scaling Capabilities**
-  - From 0 to 1000 concurrent requests in 10 seconds
+  - Scale from 0 to 1000 concurrent requests in 10 seconds
   - No pre-provisioning or capacity planning required

 - **Cold Start Times**